 Another strategy is to list all of your consulting jobs in reverse chronological order under the heading “Consulting Jobs.”

-For job seekers who have worked with a variety of staffing firms, completed many independent gigs, or both, this is a great way to present all of your experience without spending lots of space showing which staffing firm you were working with during each gig.
+For job seekers who have worked with a variety of staffing firms, completed many independent gigs, or both, this is a great way to present all your experience without spending exorbitant space describing which staffing firm you were working with during each gig.

 For example: